Phentermine Helps with Weight Loss but Should you Use it?

 But you don’t HAVE to use it in this way.

 In fact, I’ve found significantly more success in using a different model.

 My model allows you to use Phentermine but only a few days each week and during prolonged or intermittent fasts.

-By using it this way you won't cause the metabolic damage associated with daily use and you can minimize side effects since you can use a lower dose.
+Using it this way you won’t cause the metabolic damage associated with daily use and can minimize side effects since you can use a lower dose.

 If you are interested in learning more about this method then check out this article which explains it in more detail.

 The Bottom Line

 While it may be tempting to run to your doctor to get a prescription of Phentermine to help with weight loss, I would strongly caution against this approach.

 There is no one magic pill for weight loss and this includes prescription medications.